 Whether one is undertaking consultations on the theme of the report, constituting a group of technical advisors, reviewers, or readers, inviting contributions in drafting the report, seeking financing, or surveying the opinions of focus groups or the public at large, every effort should be made to represent diverse interests and viewpoints and a large swath of sectoral and institutional affiliations, including elements of the target audience of the report.
 Participation should also be characterized by gender balance and balance across population groups and geographical areas within the national or regional community.

-For these reasons, participation, understood broadly, should be considered an ongoing focus across all phases of an HDR process, including in reviewing particular aspects of the report or completed drafts.
+For these reasons, participation, understood broadly, should be considered an ongoing focus across all phases of an HDR process, including in reviewing aspects of the report or completed drafts.
 Regular training exercises, public meetings and consultations, workshops, retreats, round tables, brainstorming sessions, participatory information-gathering initiatives, the establishment of social media outlets and networks, and the publication of regular newsletters to update partners and stakeholders on the state of the HDR process are among the many schemes that may help promote broad-based participation and engagement in the report and the process.
-Such initiatives support naturally the effective media and communications strategy that should be part of the HDR process.
+Such initiatives support naturally the media and communications strategy that should be part of the HDR process.
 Indeed, participation and advocacy go hand in hand and appear as elements in each of the modules and from beginning to end of the HDR process.

-Likewise, the feedback provided by stakeholders through such forums is essential in defining the focus and messages of the report.
+Likewise, the feedback provided by stakeholders through such forums is essential in defining and refining the focus and messages of the report.
 The HDR must be for and of the people of the country or region.
 The effectiveness of an HDR is reduced if it is seen as an internal UNDP document setting out internal positions or if it is driven by a donor agenda or a group agenda external to the needs of the country or region.
 UNDP and the government should be considered crucial partners, but the HDR process should be impartial.
 Impartiality also has the advantage of allowing stakeholders the freedom to nuance their endorsement of key messages, thus additionally promoting committed debate.
 Because a major feature of any advocacy strategy should be meaningful engagement with as wide an external audience as possible, especially people who are able to influence policies, credibility and technical soundness should be a main goal.

 Many core HDR teams have undertaken innovative initiatives to ensure broad participation and national ownership.
 A few relevant examples include the effort of the Kosovo team for the 2002 national HDR to include representation from various ethnic communities.
 Human Development Report 2005: Chhattisgarh, a subnational HDR in India, demonstrates how to use a participatory methodology as a foundation for the entire HDR process.
 Depending on the resources available and the size of the stakeholder population, participation might involve only a few workshops with key experts and representatives of relevant groups, or it might involve extensive consultations with dozens of governmental and non-governmental organizations and thousands of people.
 A national HDR in Colombia provides an example of the latter approach.